Stuycs-K/project03-final-10-leea-tongj/README.md

   - view: allows the user to view the csv file
   - stat: displays file stats (size, user id, group id, permissions)

-Users can use ctrl+c outside of the editing mode to exit the entire spreadsheet program.
+Users can use ctrl+\ outside of the editing mode to exit the entire spreadsheet program.